Convert Razor to PDF in Blazor Server with C#

 }

 Use the RenderRazorComponentToPdf method to convert Razor components into PDFs.
 Access this method by instantiating the ChromePdfRenderer class.
-The method returns a PdfDocument object, which allows you to either export the PDF document or modify it further.
+The method returns a PdfDocument object for exporting or further modification.

-The returned PdfDocument can undergo additional modifications, such as conversion to PDF/A or PDF/UA formats.
-You can also merge or split the PDF document, rotate its pages, and add annotations or bookmarks.
-Custom watermarks can also be stamped onto your PDF.
+The returned PdfDocument supports additional modifications including conversion to PDF/A or PDF/UA formats.
+You can merge or split the document, rotate pages, and add annotations or bookmarks.
+Apply custom watermarks as needed.

-Add a Razor component and name it Person.razor.
+Add a Razor component named Person.razor.
 Input the following code:

 @page "/Person"